 Council considers submissions and determines appropriate level of minimum payment.

-Council decision to seek Ministerial approval for the imposition of minimum payments that fall within section 6.35(5).
+Council decision to seek Ministerial approval for the imposition of minimum payments that fall within section 6.35(5) of the Act.

-A local government needs to allow three weeks for the processing of an application from the date all of the required information is received by the Department of Local Government and Communities.
+A local government needs to allow 3 weeks for the processing of an application from the date all the required information is received by the Department of Local Sport and Cultural Industries.